danny-baker/deploy-beast-datascience-vm/README.md

 ### 8. Setup access methods

 We are almost ready to construct the resource.
 The final thing we need to do is setup how you will access the machine.
 There are two main ways you can do this: username/password credentials and/or SSH public/private key encryption.
-You can do user/pass only, or user/pass & SSH.
+You can do user/pass only, or user/pass & SSH and I have a separate bicep template file for each option.

 **Choose a username and password**
 - Note passwords must contain at least 1 uppercase, 1 number and 1 special character.